ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/Wagepath Psycasts.md

 Neuro War - Spellslinger deadlock
 Tego War - Damage increases as you take damage
 Melodi War - Reload on cast with psychic bullets music spell?
+Fire?
+War - They all fall like dominoes.
+Electric War - Extreme speed